-- Azure Advisor is a tool for recommendation to improve reliability, security and performance to achieve great service at reduced cost.
-It recommends to optimize VM by applying auto scaling which can reduce the cost.
+- Azure Advisor is a tool for recommendation to improve reliability, security and performance to achieve great service at a reduced cost.
+It recommends optimizing VM by applying auto-scaling which can reduce the cost.

-- Azure Monitor is another tool which collect and analyze logs and metrics.
-It is used to track events at resource level.
-Azure Monitor can monitor resources across multiple subscription that helps to identify issues and send alerts.
-It can monitor on-premise environment as well.
+- Azure Monitor is another tool which collects and analyzes logs and metrics.
+It is used to track events at the resource level.
+Azure Monitor can monitor resources across multiple subscriptions helps to identify issues and send alerts.
+It can monitor the on-premise environments as well.

 - VM Insight – Monitor health of VM and scale set,

-- Container Insight -To monitor container available in your subscription.
+- Container Insight -To monitor containers available in your subscription.

 - Log Analytics – Azure monitor service to send SMS, Email based on log and metrics.